klittlepage/chatty/README.md

 Why not?
 Texting styles are a hot topic of discussion in my friend group.
 I wanted quantitative evidence that some of my friends are better texters than others.
 Kidding.
 Kind of.

+# Preview

+Please see the [project notebook](https://github.com/klittlepage/chatty/blob/master/chatty.ipynb) for a full demonstration.
+Note that GitHub does not render Jupyter notebooks on mobile.
+If you "Request as Desktop Site" using your mobile broswer, it's still fairly readable.

 # Installation

 A working Python 3 [Anaconda](https://anaconda.org/anaconda/python) environment is required.
 Once Anaconda is installed, run: